 Even though this isn’t a Whole 30 blog, here are all of my thoughts on the “diet” – plus my favorite recipes!

-If this next year is anything like last year, a significant amount of you are thinking about doing Whole30 in January.
+If this next year is anything like last year, a significant amount of you are thinking about doing Whole30 this January.
 And I totally understand why!
 The beginning of a new year is the perfect time to reset and refresh your eating habits.
 Luckily, my posts about Whole30 were some of my most popular content in 2017!
 Not surprising, considering you guys know I love learning about healthy trends.
 What IS surprising, is that I actually didn’t like doing this “diet” myself ?

 If you’re a long time follower, you know this whole saga.
 If you’re not, I’ll explain my way through these popular Whole30 posts.
 Hopefully this will help you prep for a successful 30 days if you’re doing it, or decide one way or the other if you’re still not sure!
 Here we go…